 As such, if you’re vegan (or vegetarian), add seaweed, iodized table salt (note that Himalayan salt doesn’t contain any iodine!), and/or iodine supplements to your shopping list – so your risk of hypothyroidism doesn’t go up.

 As a vegan or vegetarian, you can avoid nutrient deficiencies by making a few additions to your shopping list – or by taking nutritional supplements.
 And if you want to make sure your body isn’t grappling with any B vitamin deficiencies right now, just take EverlyWell’s B Vitamins Test – and receive an easy-to-understand report on these vitamin levels.
-And EverlyWell has you covered no matter what diet you choose and what nutrients you want to evaluate for yourself: use the Heavy Metals Test to assess your iodine levels, and the Omega-3 Basic Test to check your body’s omega-3 status.
+And EverlyWell has you covered no matter what diet you choose and what nutrients you want to evaluate for yourself: for example, you can use the Heavy Metals Test to assess your iodine levels.